rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

 - [Amazon AWS Account](https://aws.amazon.com/account/): An Amazon AWS Account is required to create resources for deploying Rancher and Kubernetes.
 - [Amazon AWS Access Key](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html): Use this link to follow a tutorial to create an Amazon AWS Access Key if you don't have one yet.
 - [Amazon AWS Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) Use this link and follow instructions to create a Key Pair.
-- [Terraform](https://www.terraform.io/downloads.html): Used to provision the server and cluster in Amazon AWS.
+- Install [Terraform](https://www.terraform.io/downloads.html): Used to provision the server and cluster in Amazon AWS.
+- Install the [RKE terraform provider.](https://github.com/rancher/terraform-provider-rke#installing-the-provider) You will need to download the binary for the Terraform provider for RKE that corresponds to the operating system of your workstation.
+Then you will need to move the binary into your Terraform plugin directory.
+The name of the directory will depend on your operating system.
+For more information how to install Terraform plugins, refer to the [Terraform documentation.](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin)

 ## Getting Started